gsingh93/brodoyouevencode.com/source/_posts/2016-09-21-9447-ctf-2015-search-engine-writeup.md

     index_sentence(fake_chunk.ljust(56))
 ```

 The next question is what address we pass to it.
 We can't just make our fake chunk anywhere, because glibc checks to make sure the size of the chunk matches up with the fastbin it's in.
 In our case, our chunk is 64 bytes, which is 0x40, so our index is 2.
 We can thus only create a chunk in a location where this condition will be satisfied, meaning we need to allocate our chunk in a place where the size is between 0x40 and 0x4F inclusive (The index is calculated with `(size >> 4) - 2)`, which is why this works).
+This is why we can't overwrite a GOT address, as mentioned in the first section.
 My original idea was to start indexing a string, but when asked for the size of a string, put a long invalid string that ends with the qword 0x40.
 Then we allocate our chunk there (which is easy because we have a stack leak), and then we can overwrite the return address.
 This almost worked, but if you look in the `index` function you'll see there's a `puts` between `read_num` and `malloc`, which modifies the stack and removes the 0x40 we put on it.

 At this point I decided to just dump the stack and see if there was already a 0x40 I could use on it.
 After running `telescope $rsp 20` in pwndbg, I saw a bunch of code segment addresses that started with the byte 0x40 very close to the return address of the function.
 We could thus use this as the size of our fake heap chunk.
 We use ROPGadget to find a `pop rdi; ret` gadget at 0x400e23, and we use that with the address of '/bin/sh' and `system` in the libc (calculated with the libc leak) to spawn a shell.
 The code for this is below, and you can find the full exploit at the bottom of this post.